-If you really want to have effective sales messaging, you might want to start thinking about what your buyer persona looks like.
-If you don’t take this step or put thought into this area, you can fall into the trap of saying the same talk tracks to all the prospects you interact with.
+If you really want effective sales messaging, you might want to start thinking about your buyer persona.
+If you don’t take this step or put thought into this area, you can fall into the trap of using the same talk tracks for all the prospects you interact with.

 Why this is Important

-The reason that this is important is that you will interact with many different types of buyers when you are prospecting.
-And based on the different environments, businesses, or specific jobs that the buyer has, this will change what they care about.
+This is important because you will interact with many different types of buyers when you are prospecting.
+The buyers’ environments, businesses, or specific jobs will change what they care about.

 What the buyer cares about in terms of interests and pain points will be key details that contribute to their buyer persona.
 If you are aware that the prospects you interact with have different buyer personas, you can begin to take better steps toward asking and saying the right things when prospecting.